-From the Carmel Books blog
+From Carmel Books 1

 To understand what is happening today in regard to the Western World and the Middle East we must understand the main branches of contemporary Islam.
 They are a) Pan-Arab nationalism, and, b)Takfiri Jihadism which has roots in both the Middle Ages and the nineteenth-twentieth centuries.